 It’s a delightful area to stroll through along with your pup.
 One of the most picturesque spots is Arthurs Circus, with many historic houses lining the outside of the circle.
 (Although note that dogs aren’t allowed on the grass in its centre.)
 I recommend stopping by the nearby Jackman & McRoss Bakery for one of their famous scallop pies, available for take-away.

 Note that while it’s possible to stroll along Salamanca Place most days of the week with your dog, and I spotted many dogs in the area, during the famous Salamanca Markets on Saturday mornings dogs are not allowed.
-Inside, it’s possible to leave your dog for puppy parking at the RSPCA Tasmania tent.
-Dogs can be left for up to 2 hours in return for a donation.

 I give a big thumbs-up to Tasmania for being dog-friendly and permitting dogs in many places, at least outside national parks.
 If you’re visiting and happy to skip going inside national parks (or happy to find a dog sitter while you make day visits), I recommend taking your dog to Tasmania.